adam-burns/devuan-pi-gadgeteer/README.md

 ```

-When the device is connected to the wireless network, take note of its IP address as it may be needed for if multicast DNS is not detected
+When the device is connected to the wireless network, take note of its IP address as it may be needed for if multicast DNS is not detected.

 ***
 ## 💾 Install